lisa-lumos/designing-data-intensive-applications/04-encoding-and-evolution.md

 For dataflow through database: Schema evolution thus allows the entire database to appear as if it was encoded with a single schema, even though the underlying storage may contain records encoded with various historical versions of the schema.

-For dataflow through services: ...
+For dataflow through services: REST APIs and RPC

+Message-passing dataflow: Async message brokers such as Apache Kafka.